cogutvalera/my-bts-bsips/bsip-draft-xxxx.md

 Without modification, auction generally refers to an open, demand auction, with or without a reservation price (or reserve), with the item sold to the highest bidder.

 # Discussion

-## Fees payed in BTS

-Paying fees in BTS is the cheapest way to pay fees because the core-exchange-rate for UIA usually charge a slight premium to handle market risk.
-This means that the next order you place will use the BTS to pay the fee rather than the user asset.
-Think about it as getting a refund in "store credit".
-If you place an order, cancel an order and then decide you don't want to do any more business with BitShares then you will have to sell the BTS (which will require placing an order) or "transferring".

-Stated another way, for trading bots it doesn't matter that the refund is in a different asset.
-For users it doesn't matter either.
-It will only impact those who attempt to flood with a lot of orders, then cancel all of them.
-They will end up converting their UIA to BTS at poor exchange rates and then having to sell the BTS.

-Bottom line, we presume someone placing an order will eventually want it filled.
-By refunding them in BTS they can eventually get it filled and end up with 0 BTS.

-## Discouraging of Makers when not Refunding Partially Filled Orders

-A concern is that the rule may encourage taker but discourage maker, as if an order is partly filled, the creation fee will not be refunded, and obviously taker can be more easily to make sure his order is fully, not partly filled.

-## Anti-Spam considerations

-Furthermore, a fee has to be charged for anti-spam.
-Orders create objects which must be kept in memory which imposes a resource cost on every node on the network (plus more cost for storage / bandwidth for the transaction).
-Cancelling an order frees up memory, which can be viewed as a negative resource cost, represented by the refunded fee.

-Ultimately, this reflects a tension between the economic value of liquidity (market makers should be encouraged because a bigger book is better) and its cost (every order consumes memory).
-If we make the fee equal to cost, someone deciding whether to place an order can determine whether the cost exceeds the value, and the tension is resolved in a decentralized market-based way.

 ## Bidding strategy